ccallawa/alyvix_doc/getting_started/windows_start_button.rst

       :alt: The Windows Start button in Alyvix Designer
       :target: ../_images/ae_empty_panel.png

 #.
-Click on the :wbutton:`DELAY [SEC]  0  ADD` button at the bottom to create a screen capture.
+Click on the :wbutton:`DELAY [SEC]  0  ADD` button at the bottom to trigger a screen capture.

 #.
 Next, use the mouse to create a **selection**
    :rawhtml:`<a href="../glossary.html#glossary-selection"><i class="fa fa-tiny fa-question-circle"></i></a>`